How Much Compensation Can I Claim For A Needlestick Injury?

 - Education of patients, carers and healthcare personnel – everyone involved in providing care should be trained in hand decontamination, use of PPE and the safe disposal of sharps.

 If your employer requires you to work with sharps and needles and you feel they have not complied with their legal duties, you could be entitled to compensation if you suffered a needlestick injury as a result.
-Get in touch with our friendly team today for more free legal advice and support.
+Get in touch with our friendly team today for more free legal advice and support on needle stick injury claims.

 Once you have realised that you may have a compensation claim, taking the next step can be tricky.
 If you have followed the advice in the previous section, you will likely have some evidence of the events surrounding your accident.
 If this is the case, then you may find yourself asking what to do next.
 Needlestick injury protocol and needle stick injury case law can be complicated and obtuse.
 With this in mind, we always recommend that potential claimants hire legal assistance if they wish to begin a claim.
 But how does this process work?

-As in many compensation claims, the final settlement total will not be based on a single factor.
+As in many compensation claims, the final settlement total for needlestick injury claims will not be based on a single factor.
 Though the severity of the injury will be hugely influential in reaching this total (as we will see below), there are several damages, expenses, and claims which can be added together to reach the final amount.
 These include:

 - General Damages: you can claim general damages in order to compensate you for the hardships, pain, and mental anguish you must have endured as a result of the injury.
 These factors are often difficult to quantify monetarily.